lokiluq/mini-shell/README.md

 ---

 ## How to run it
-- Using make will build the executable and run it.
+- Using 'make' will build the executable and run it.
 - To run it again without remaking, you can simply run the executable with ./minishell.